hotsaucejake/ledger/docs/milestones/phase-0.1.md

 ## Scope Statement

 Phase 0.1 delivers the **smallest useful encrypted journal**.
-It proves the core experience works before adding structured schemas, compositions, or advanced queries.
+It proves the core experience works before adding structured schemas, templates, compositions, or advanced queries.

 If Phase 0.1 fails, we learn cheaply.
 If it succeeds, we have a solid foundation.